In programming, a variable is a container (storage area) to hold data.

 A string literal is a sequence of characters enclosed in double-quote marks.
 For example:

-If we want to create a variable whose value cannot be changed, we can use the
+In C++, we can create variables whose value cannot be changed.
+For that, we use the